-- 4.21 We consider adjustments to our implementation where market developments mean the standard is no longer proportionate to the risk; or where other jurisdictions have implemented standards in a manner that has implications for our secondary competitiveness and growth objective or regulatory principles; or where the evidence shows that the standard does not account for the UK's specific market circumstances. - 4.22 We place great importance on alignment with international standards.
-Moreover, we recognise that adjusting implementation can create challenges for internationally active firms, as operationalising different requirements across jurisdictions can increase costs.
-Therefore, adjusting implementation is not a course of action we pursue lightly. - 4.23 We take an evidence-based approach when adjusting implementation, and we consider the approach taken in other jurisdictions when we develop and update our own policy.
+- 4.23 We take an evidence-based approach when making adjustments, and we consider the approach taken in other jurisdictions when we develop and update our own policy.
 We make decisions about which jurisdictions we compare our approach with on a case-by-case basis.
 We prioritise comparisons with jurisdictions that are comparable and that host global financial centres, as this ensures we maintain strong and consistently implemented international standards.
 This strengthens the UK's international standing, including with other regulators, and helps retain confidence in the UK as a safe and stable place to do business.
 However, we also consider the context of the issue and the relevant geographic market(s) expected to be affected.
-This means that smaller jurisdictions are particularly relevant in some circumstances. - 4.24 We also have some discretion over which firms to apply international standards to as a result of our broader rule-making responsibilities.
-We consider that the application of international standards to non-systemic domestically focused firms can impose high costs without delivering sufficient benefits in respect of our objectives.
+This means that jurisdictions with smaller financial centres are relevant in some circumstances. - 4.24 We also have some discretion over which firms to apply international standards to, as a result of our broader rule-making responsibilities.
+We consider that, in some instances, the application of international standards to non-systemic domestically focused firms can impose high costs without delivering sufficient benefits in respect of our objectives.
 There are therefore cases where a more proportionate and risk-sensitive approach is appropriate.
-These judgements are made on case-by-case basis, as they depend on the sector and nature of the regulated activity. - 4.25 Our approach in this respect is illustrated by our work to develop a 'Strong and Simple' prudential regime for non-systemic banks and building societies. - 4.26 We have a range of methods to implement international standards, spanning both policy and supervisory approaches.
+These judgements are made on case-by-case basis, as they depend on the sector and nature of the regulated activity. - 4.25 Our approach in this respect is illustrated by our work to develop a 'Strong and Simple' 46 prudential regime for non-systemic banks and building societies. - 4.26 We have a range of methods to implement international standards, spanning both policy and supervisory approaches.
 We consider which method is appropriate for each aspect of prudential regulation.
 In doing so, we endeavour to meet the level of resilience intended by the relevant international standard. - 4.27 We recognise the need for other jurisdictions to adopt their own approach to implementation, subject to aligning with international minimum standards.
 We support efforts to monitor and assess implementation of minimum standards, and we support engagement between jurisdictions to discuss implementation and address areas of shared concern.

-Our approach to informing equivalence assessments
+Our approach to informing assessments of other jurisdictions' regulatory frameworks